 I am an ecologist and I want to know how animals move through space and time, and how they perform in changing environments, and how these factors affect their life histories.
-My research interests are population ecology, dispersal ecology and evolution, life-history theory, movement ecology, population dynamics, landscape genetics and conservation biology.
+My research interests are population ecology, dispersal ecology and evolution, life-history theory, movement ecology, population demography, landscape genetics, and conservation biology.
 During my MSc, I investigated the influence of a dynamic water regime on gene flow between local populations of a riparian grasshopper species.
 After my MSc, I worked as a research assistant on the effects of climate change on Alpine bird species that are indicative for structural diversity in mountain forests.

 Beyond research, I love nature and doing outdoor sports such as hiking, climbing, ski touring, cycling, swimming and diving.

 - 2014-present, PhD student, Population Ecology Research Group, University of Zurich, Switzerland

 - 2013-2014, Field manager, Meerkat Dispersal Project, Kalahari Research Station, South Africa

 - 2011-2012, Research Assistant, Swiss Federal Research Institute, WSL, Switzerland

 - 2010-2011, MSc in Ecology, University of Zurich, Switzerland